 Provide patient-centered care, recognizing health equity as a key component to healthcare which includes but is not limited to cultural, linguistic, and gender diversity.
-Observes task only Needs direct Supervision Able to perform without supervision Able to supervise others NA Comments AS A FELLOW I Independently diagnose and develop plans of care Collaborate and include other members of the care team appropriately and as needed Appropriately use resources (professional and community) Safely transition patients among teams/providers Use respectful and inclusive language Incorporate feedback of other team members (provide examples) Recognize and participate in quality improvement initiatives to improve health systems.
+Interprofessional Collaboration Observes Needs direct Needs Able to Able to NA Comments task only Supervision Supervision periodically perform without supervision supervise others AS A FELLOW I Independently diagnose and develop plans of care Collaborate and include other members of the care team appropriately and as needed Appropriately use resources (professional and community) Safely transition patients among teams/providers Use respectful and inclusive language Incorporate feedback of other team members (provide examples) Recognize and participate in quality improvement initiatives to improve health systems.
 Seek appropriate help and feedback